afgodwin/ENGRI1120-Fall-2024/chapter-2-dir/lle.md

 # Liquid Liquid Equilibrium

 ## Introduction
-We rely on liquid-liquid Equilibrium (LLE) every day, either through separation processes that depend on liquid phase extraction to purify a chemical product or in everyday products such as foods, cosmetics, and other personal care products.
+We rely on liquid-liquid Equilibrium (LLE) every day through separation processes that depend on liquid phase extraction to purify a chemical product or in everyday products such as foods, cosmetics, and other personal care products.

 Consider emulsions; an emulsion is a mixture of two or more liquids that are usually immiscible owing to liquid-liquid phase separation.
 However, the addition of a third stabilizing agent makes emulsions stable.
 For example, Mayonnaise is an oil-in-water emulsion stabilized with egg yolk lecithin, while butter and margarine are examples of water-in-fat emulsions.
 In pharmaceutics, hairstyling, personal hygiene, and cosmetics, emulsions are also frequently used, e.g., these emulsions may be called creams, ointments, liniments (balms), pastes, films, or liquids, depending primarily on their oil-to-water ratios.
 Thus, liquid-liquid equilibrium is a critical topic that impacts your daily life.

-In this lecture we will:
+In this lecture, we will:
-Fill me in.
+* Develop a {ref}`content:references:lle-general-model` that we can use, in combination with total and species mole balances, to design liquid-liquid equilibrium operations
+* Develop {ref}`content:references:lle-activity-coefficients-section` which model the behavior of liquid solutions.
+In particular, we'll introduce {ref}`content:references:lle-two-suffix-marguels-model` for binary systems and {ref}`content:references:lle-multicomponet-model`.
+* Develop models that describe various {ref}`content:references:lle-application-models`, e.g., single- and multiple-stage equilibrium extractions.

 ---

+(content:references:lle-general-model)=
-## Liquid-Liquid Equilibrium model
+## General Liquid-Liquid Equilibrium model
 [The fugacity matching condition](./single-component-phase-eq.md) given by {prf:ref}`defn-fugacity-matching-cond-eq`, in combination with phase specific fugacity models, gives us tools to design phase equilibrium processes.
 However, when considering liquid-liquid equilibrium we need to redefine the liquid-phase refernce condition.
 As a reminder, when considering vapor-liquid equilibrium, the liquild phase fugacity model was given by for a mixture with species set $\mathcal{M}$:

 ```{math}